micmejia/bible-dump/NKJV/Zechariah/Zech 9.md

 ###### 1
-The [^a]burden of the word of the Lord Against the land of Hadrach, And Damascus its resting place (For the eyes of men And all the tribes of Israel Are on the Lord);
+The burden of the word of the Lord Against the land of Hadrach, And Damascus its resting place (For the eyes of men And all the tribes of Israel Are on the Lord);

 ###### 2
 Also _against_ Hamath, _which_ borders on it, And _against_ Tyre and Sidon, though they are very wise.